You have a great welder.

 Trailer Ramp Gate Size

-The utility trailer tailgate plans detail a four foot long ramp to fit a five foot wide trailer.
+You’ve a utility trailer tailgate for a four foot long ramp.
+To fit a five foot wide trailer.

-For arguments sake, let us say your sit on mower only has low ground clearance, you may need a much shallower ramp climb and so need a five foot ramp.
+Because let’s say your sit on mower only has low ground clearance.
+And you need a shallow climb to your ramp.
+Then you’ll need a five foot ramp.

 The advice and plans here are provided as is.
-I advise you to tailor to your particular needs.
+And you should tailor to your own needs.

-And above all else please make your ramp as strong and sturdy as you can.
+And above all else please make your welds strong.
+So your ramp is as strong and sturdy as you can make it.

 Utility Trailer Ramp Gate Plans Materials List